MrSmith33/nihlang/doc/vm_memory.md

    One for shadow pointers
    Con: The consequence is that code must 100% know when something that is being loaded into register is a pointer.
    Pro: No need to store pointer data for non-pointers

+Triggering dangling reference error right after free might not work, because you need refcount to already be zero before you call free, which is impossible.
+Second check is when refcount reaches zero, while free was never called.
+Conflicts with the first.
+After free the pointer may be in registers and/or memory slot.
+However I don't track register -> memory references For stack slots it is less of a problem, because they are freed automatically, but references may still be present in some memory buffer

+We need a way to indicate if allocation was freed.
+For now I will remove all permissions from the allocation and set the size to u32.max.
+This way single permission check is enough to handle 2 cases: no permission to read/write or freed allocation access.

+User may want to control runtime mutability of heap allocated memory, after it gets converted into static memory.
+This needs 1 bit of data to be stored on all heap allocations